aryn-pathak/material-delta/JOURNAL.md

 - For now, scratch the vision for my printer I had mentioned before, for now, the printer will have the following features:
     - Hands free printing: I want to build a printer that requires minimal human input and contact with the printer.
 I will connect a raspberry pi zero to the motherboard to add more features and use a web interface for starting prints automatically.
     - I also don't want to spend too much time fiddling with the print settings everytime I need to print something.
 I want to just plug it in, upload a file (remotely), and boom- all the settings will be configured by algorithms on the raspberry pi and the print will start.

+DAY FOURTEEN // 6 April

+DAY FIFTEEN // 7 April
+- Pure CAD today.
+Absolutely nothing else.
+- The deadline's closing in, and luckily because of my time zone (IST), this ends on 9:30AM on 8th april, so I'll make the PCB and code and the last bits of CAD early tommorow 🤞

+CAD: 4 hours